 In parallel, Svetlana is receiving treatment at the Haematology and Transfusiology Institute in Warsaw.
 She has already undergone her first phase of chemotherapy, thanks to the USD 50,000 which her family managed to raise back in Ukraine.
 An amount of another USD 100,000 to 200,000 is still needed to complete the treatment and perform the transplant.

 Money was collected in Ukraine by Volodymyr through the Russian equivalent of Facebook.
 In Poland, however, Demedyuk cannot raise funds on his own.
-Money will be collected through the Open Dialog Foundation.
+Money will be collected through the Open Dialogue Foundation.

 The Foundation has already filed an application with the Ministry of Administration and Digitalization to acquire a permit for public fundraising.
 Immediately after the permit is granted, a special dedicated account will be opened.
 At the moment, the Foundation is providing Svetlana’s family with psychological assistance.